fraunhofer-iem/move-kpi-system/kpis/Planning Performance/Cost to Receive Product.md

 # Cost to Receive Product

 ## Description
-We measure the number of contracts concluded with the supplier code of conduct.
+We measure the costs associated with receiving product.

 ## Calculation
 `The sum of the costs associated with receiving product`